logwolvy/docukit/README.md

 2. Open docukit repo in vscode
 3. If not installed already, install the recommended extension, i.e. Remote - Containers
 4. Click 'Reopen in Container'
 5. Voila!
-You can now create/edit docs in the `docs` directory
+You can now create/edit docs in the `docs` directory.
+Right click and select "Markdown Preview Enhanced: Open Preview to the Side".

 ## Supported Workflows
 #### 1. Env file